 - In a mixing bowl mix together the dry ingredients except the chocolate.1.5 cups almond flour, 1 teaspoon baking powder

 - In another mixing bowl, cream together the butter and brown sugar swerve.
 Then mix in the eggs and add the dry ingredients.
-Mix for at least 1 minute until everythign is smooth and combined.¾ cup brown sugar swerve, ½ cup softened salted butter, 1 large egg, 1 large egg yolk (whites removed), 1 teaspoon vanilla extract
+Mix for at least 1 minute until everythign is smooth and combined.¾ cup brown sweetener, ½ cup softened salted butter, 1 large egg, 1 large egg yolk (whites removed), 1 teaspoon vanilla extract

 - Stir in the chocolate chips and mix until evenly distributed.¾ cup low carb chocolate chips